 Understanding Need vs Solution

-When pitching to a freelancer, businesses often present solutions as needs.
+When pitching to a freelancer, businesses often conflate solutions with needs or problems.

 The business might say to you "We need a new website".
 But is that really what they need?